ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 # Loading Telemetry Data

-1. Visually check if any missing information, inconsistant or formatting issues in the **essential** columns?
+1. Visually check for any missing information and inconsistant or formatting issues in the **essential** columns?
 Column names and example data are shown as below:
  * date_time_utc: e.g. `2023-12-13T13:10:12`
  * lat: e.g. `28.33517`
  * lon: e.g. `-80.33734833`.